chuachongmo/RTIDDS/README.md

 # RTIDDS
-A location to store all RTI DDS related help and codes
+A location to store all RTI DDS related scripts , templates and codes